Popmotion/popmotion/packages/popmotion-pose/docs/learn/vue/vue-flip.md

 The FLIP technique, [fully explained here](https://aerotwist.com/blog/flip-your-animations/), is a way of animating expensive, layout-breaking animations like `width` and `top` by using quick transforms.

-Pose for Vue provides a couple of methods for performing FLIP:

-1. Animate `width`/`top`/etc and adding `flip: true` to a pose
-2. Via the `pose-transition` component. (coming soon)

-In this tutorial, we'll take a look at each of these.
+Pose for Vue makes animating using the FLIP technique as simple as `flip: true`.
+Let's take a look.

 <TOC />